Table of contents

-A crisis communication plan should detailed who is responsible for what.
-Everyone in the company, from the C-level to the most junior employees should know what to do.
+A crisis communication plan should detail who is responsible for what.
+Everyone in the company should know what to do, from the C-level to the most junior employees.

 On the other hand, you should also include external communication guidelines.
 First, draft messages you could post on your official channels.
 Secondly, develop an approval process for your official communication.

-You might wonder why should you prepare draft messages.
+You might wonder why you should prepare draft messages.
 You never know what type of crisis will hit you.

-6. Respond on social media
+10 Respond to social media users

 There are a couple of rules you should follow:

-8. Evaluate your social media crisis response
+11 Evaluate your crisis response

 Learn from experience.